ds2man/ds2man.github.io/_posts/llm&rag/langchain_tools/2025-05-14-LangChain-Tools2.md

 from langchain_experimental.tools import PythonREPLTool from langchain_core.tools import tool

-# 도구 생성
 python_repl_tool_instance = PythonREPLTool()

 @tool
 def python_repl_tool(
-    code,
+    query: str,
 ):
     """
-    Use this to execute python code.
-If you want to see the output of a value, you should print it out with `print(...)`.
-This is visible to the user.
+    Executes Python code in a REPL.

+    To show the result to the user, use `print(...)`.
+    Only printed output will be returned and visible.
     """
     result = ""
     try:
-        result = python_repl_tool_instance.invoke(code)
+        result = python_repl_tool_instance.invoke(query)
     except BaseException as e:
         print(f"Failed to execute.
 Error: {repr(e)}")
     finally: